antoine-rocher/ar-personal-website/src/pages/index.md

       politics...
 I like sport especially basketball and skiing and I love to travel (backpacker travels) around the world, discover new countries and cultures.
-I was very involved in different student associations which try to enhance the lifestyle of students.
+I was very involved in different student associations which try to improve the lifestyle of students.
     section_id: about
     title: About
     type: contentblock